xan1242/UnwiishedPS2Debug/README.md

 - To switch the FPS display type: press Select + L2

+## FPS display

+Currently, the plugin only measures the frametime on the main loop and not rendering specifically.

+It works the same as the Black Box NFS games otherwise.

+You can toggle between 3 types: FPS+Frametime, frametime only and FPS only

+By default, the FPS display only updates every 8th frame (1/8th framerate).
+If you want to disable this, press the toggle button and it will go into the "constant" mode.
+Please be aware that this may affect performance.

 ## Compatibility

 Currently it is only compatible with the EU build (SLES-55380).